armory/documentation/_install_guide/packer.md

 order: 80
 ---

-Topics:
+Todo Topics:
-- How to make customer packer scripts
+- Bare minimum needed to get an just one app deployed
-- How to store the scripts
+- where to put it in the config/repo
+- what to use as an example
-- How to use them in a pipeline
+- How to use it in a pipeline
+- Reference: You can find a more comprehensive guide in the admin section